Super Famicom vs. Nintendo Wii – How to get the best picture from your retro games

 Okay, I do realise that this is really a comparison between component and RGB SCART rather than SNES and Wii.
 The component image is sharper and the pixels create a more jagged edge around Kirby.
 Side-by-side this gives the effect of appearing clearer and more in-focus than on the Super Famicom, but there’s a softness to the original that’s easy on the eyes and works particularly well when the game is in motion.
 Specifically for Kirby this complements the game’s hand-drawn art style.

 The colours are noticeably more vivid on Super Famicom, and this is due to the cables.
 RGB SCART has three colour channels whilst component only has two.
 Kirby himself is a brighter shade of pink and overall the colour really stands out.
 Meanwhile there is a slight audio hiss – something I’ve noticed on every Super Nintendo I’ve owned.
 I believe it’s down to interference between the audio and video output, with the amount of hiss corresponding to the amount of white on screen (more white = more hiss).
 It’s not always noticeable when the game is playing, but it is easy to hear when compared to the Nintendo Wii where you have zero audio interference.

 This isn’t the only giveaway that the Super Famciom is fifteen years older than the Wii; when compared side by side the Wii loads up the game with an unsettling level of reliability.
 The Super Famciom is powered on by flicking a lever-like switch and then there’s a moment of anticipation when you wait to see if the game boots – a process that even the tiniest spec of dust will interrupt.
-Meanwhile the Wii powers up without fail, first presenting a health and safety message before loading into the sterile Wii menu that includes useless features such as the ‘Weather Channel’.
+The Wii powers on without fail, first presenting a health and safety message before loading into the sterile Wii menu that includes useless features such as the ‘Weather Channel’.